Green-Software-Foundation/certification/planning/LAUNCH-IMPLEMENTATION-PLAN.md

 2. **Dual review for the first 10 submissions**: During the pilot and early launch, every submission is reviewed by two reviewers independently.
 Compare results.
 If reviewers disagree on Y vs I for any item, discuss and align.
 This builds shared understanding of the checklist.

-3. **Precedent log**: Record edge-case decisions and the reasoning.
+3. **Precedent log** (`precedent-log.md` in the top-level certification repo): Record edge-case decisions and the reasoning.
 When a similar case arises, reviewers reference the precedent rather than starting from scratch.
 This creates case law that makes the process more predictable over time.

 4. **Monthly calibration check**: At the monthly committee meeting, review one recently-approved and one recently-revised submission as a group.
 Confirm the committee would have reached the same decisions.
 Adjust checklist guidance if needed.